 “Don’t be silly!
 You don’t mean that!
 That forest is full of dangers!”

-Captain Sagax then placed a hand onto Ave’s mother’s arm.
+Captain Sagax then placed a hand on Ave’s mother’s arm.
 “If I may?” she began.

 “Mum, I’m old enough to make my own decisions and I am staying with James and Caroline!” she announced.

 Her mother looked at all our faces with a shocked and worried expression.
-I felt awkward and sheepish, I didn’t want to say anything.
-I could see the Captain was looking directly at Aves mother sympathetically.
+I felt awkward and sheepish.
+I didn’t want to say anything.
+The Captain was looking directly at Aves mother sympathetically.